 Pour the combined liquids into the dry ingredients and whisk together until smooth and bubbly.
 Pour into a jug to make pouring quick and easy, then leave to rest for 10 minutes.

 While the batter is resting, prepare your muffin pans.
 They must be metal pans and not ceramic and they must be muffin pans and not shallow Yorkshire pudding pans.
 If you use a pan with shallow wells they will not work.
 Add enough oil to give a depth of about 3mm, then swirl it around in the pan so it goes up the sides.
 For my muffin pans that is about 1¼ tablespoons for each well.
 Don't be tempted to use less as the batter won't get hot enough when you pour it in and that will mean that you won't get nice bowl shaped Yorkshire Puddings.
-Put the oiled muffin pans in the oven for 10 minutes.
+Put the oiled muffin pans in the oven on the old baking tray that preheated in the oven, for 10 minutes.
 By then they should be absolutely smoking hot.
 That's what you want.
 If you don't see smoke rising from them if you open the door to peek, leave them a minute or two longer.

 You need to work very quickly now.
 Make sure your jug of batter is right next to you as you open the oven.
 Very quickly, but very carefully, remove the muffin pan from the oven, making sure to close the door to keep the heat in.
 In a long, thin stream, pour the batter into the hot oil in each well of the pan.
 You need to fill them nearly to the top.
 The oil will rise above the batter (that's what makes gives you the bowl shape puddings).
 Stop pouring once the oil is just about level with the rim of the well.
 You need to do this really quickly because you need to keep the heat in the pan for the puddings to work well.
 As soon as the wells are all full, put the pan right back into the oven and shut the door quickly.
 You should get 6 to 8 Yorkshire Puddings from the batter.